 - Arthritis (Rheumatoid Arthritis) Similar disease course occur in that small joints of the fingers, wrists, ankles and toes are attacked on both sides of the body.
 However, there is no elevated anti-CCP antibody in the blood such as is most common in arthritis.
 For imaging and joint fluid examinations, chondrocalcinosis is detected.

 - Other forms that are more rare can look like polymyalgia revmatika (PMR) with muscle stiffness and muscle aches especially in the morning.
-Often, codrocalcinosis of the knee joints is detected.
-Chronic injuries over time may look like neuropathic joint damage / Charcot joint.
+Chondrocalcinosis is often detected in the knee joint.
+Chronic scalds over time may resemble neuropathic joint damage / Charcot joint.

 Blood tests for chondrocalcinosis

 - In case of acute attacks of chondrocalcinosis, CRP and the Sedimentation rate increase at least as markedly as at a gout attack.

 - The number of white blood cells may be elevated, but most often lower than with infection